Holomorphic structure of massive scalar fields in $\text{(A)dS}_2$: Concluding remarks

 The two-dimensional shift-symmetric theories described here actually secretly realise chiral $p$-forms in $D=2p+2$ with $p=0$ introduced in \cite{Henneaux:1988gg}.
 A common theme throughout this work has been that even though the theories are defined in terms of the massive scalar field $\phi$, all of the signs seem to point towards the idea that the fundamental field is $F$.
 It is difficult to find good action formulations for $F$ directly---na\"ive guesses such as $F_{\mu_{1}\dots \mu_{k+1}}F^{\mu_{1}\dots \mu_{k+1}}$ do not propagate the right degrees of freedom.
 This is an avatar of the typical obstruction of finding action formulations for chiral forms, formulations of which are e.g. discussed in \cite{Marcus:1982yu,Floreanini:1987as,Tseytlin:1990va,Pasti:1996vs,Sen:2015nph,Mkrtchyan:2019opf,Evnin:2022kqn,Arvanitakis:2022bnr,Avetisyan:2022zza,Evnin:2023ypu}.
-The relevant bulk theory for the discrete series in $\text{(A)dS}_{2}$ is higher-spin gravity in $\text{AdS}_{3}$ \cite{Blencowe:1988gj,Gonzalez:2014tba}.
-Various formulations derived from performing different boundary reductions were given in \cite{Chen:2025xlo}.
-It would be interesting to study holomorphic splitting in some of these formulations.
+The relevant bulk theory for the $\mathfrak{sl}(2,\mathbb{R})$ discrete series is higher-spin gravity in $\text{AdS}_{3}$ \cite{Blencowe:1988gj,Gonzalez:2014tba}.
+Various formulations derived from performing different boundary reductions were given in \cite{Henneaux:2010xg, Campoleoni:2010zq, Sharapov:2024euk}.
+It would be particularly interesting to study holomorphic splitting e.g. in the covariant formulation presented in \cite{Chen:2025xlo}.
 For instance, the fact that the holomorphic splitting \eqref{eq: holomorphic splitting} can be written in terms of a rank-$k$ tensor might have a geometric interpretation within the higher-spin gravity bulk theory.
 Relatedly, the equations \eqref{eq: shift eqns ads} and \eqref{eq: shift eqns ds} which characterise the shift-modes in $\text{AdS}_2$ and $\text{dS}_2$ respectively might shed some light on the origin of the (anti-)holomorphicity of the field strength.
 Regardless, a possible geometric explanation of the rich structures we have found would be tantalising.